Ali-Faqy/qa_ai/README.md

 ---

 # How install and using in Cursor

 A- Playwright Testing Platforms:

    1- Installation:

     - open cmd in your project
     - Enter npm init playwright@latest
     - choose TypeScript

    2- Run it commands:

       - npx playwright test: This command run all your test
       - npx playwright test --headed: This gives you the ability to visually see how Playwright interacts with the website.
       - npx playwright test landing-page.spec.ts: Run specific tests.
       - npx playwright test --ui: Debug tests in UI mode.
       - npx playwright test --debug: Debug tests with the Playwright Inspector.
-      - npx playwright show-report: Test reports
+      - npx playwright show-report: Test reports.

 B- AI Agents + Playwright MCP

    1- Configuration:

       - Go to Cursor Settings → MCP → Add new MCP Server
       ```text
       "playwright": {
         "command": "npx",